syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCircularGauge/Pointers.md

 # POINTERS

 You can add multiple pointers to the gauge to point at multiple values on the same scale.
 This can be useful for showing a low and a high value at the same time.
-The value of the pointer is set using the Value property.
+The value of the pointer is set using the `Value` property.
 There are two types of pointers.
-You can choose a pointer using the PointerType property.
+You can choose a pointer using the `PointerType` property.
 Movement of the pointer can be animated by enabling the `EnableAnimation` property.

 ## Needle Pointer

 A needle pointer contains two parts, the needle and the knob that can be placed on a gauge to mark values.
 The needle length is controlled by the `LengthFactor` property.
-The LengthFactor property’s minimum and maximum bounds are 0 and 1.
+The `LengthFactor` property’s minimum and maximum bounds are 0 and 1.
 The needle’s UI is customized by the `Color` and `Width` properties.
 The user can modify the Knob’s size by changing the `KnobRadius` property.

-### NeedlePointerType
+### Needle Pointer Type

-NeedlePointer appearance can be customized by using the `Type` property the default value of this property is Rectangle.
+`NeedlePointer` appearance can be customized by using the `PointerType` property the default value of this property is Rectangle.
 It is enum includes the following option.

 •	SFCiruclarGaugePointerTypeBar